 Pop art took for its concept that there is no hierarchy in culture or art and that art can borrow from any source.
 And borrow from any source that is exactly what the Pop Artists did.

 Pop art was also a commentary on world events and the consumerism of its day.
-In many ways, it was a reflection of what was happening in the world during the 1960s and 1970s.
-During the 1960s and 1970s, America and Europe saw huge cultural shifts in fashion, music, lifestyle choices, and much more.
+In many ways, it reflected what was happening in the world during the 1960s and 1970s.
+During the 1960s and 1970s, America and Europe saw huge cultural shifts in fashion, music, lifestyle choices, etc.

 In speaking of how society had become more equalized for the masses and cultural changes taking place, Andy Warhol said: